fantasticdevking/fantasticdevking/README.md

     I'm Jin Wang from Toronto, Canada.<br>
     I studied in Math and Computer Science and received my bachelor's degree in 2012.
 As a professional developer, I have been working in software development since 2013.<br>
     I have been worked in many projects in various industries including commerce, education, healthcare, construction and finance.<br>
-    Currently focusing on the MERN stack, WebVR/XR and Blockchain.<br>
+    Currently focusing on the MERN stack, WebXR/WebGL.<br>
     My goal is to find the simplest solution that meets your needs.<br><br>
     https://funny-dev-site.vercel.app/<br>
   </p>